markoblad/nvca/term_sheet.md

 ## v_field_agmt_date

 This Term Sheet summarizes the principal terms of the v_field_security_name Financing of v_field_company_name, a v_field_org_state v_field_entity_type (the “Company”).
 In consideration of the time and expense devoted and to be devoted by the Investors with respect to this investment v_field_no_shop_applicability, the No Shop/Confidentiality and other consideration set forth herein, provisions of this Term Sheet shall be binding obligations of the Company whether or not the financing is consummated.
 No other legally binding obligations will be created until definitive agreements are executed and delivered by all parties.
 This Term Sheet is not a commitment to invest, and is conditioned on the completion of due diligence, legal review and documentation that is satisfactory to the Investors.
-This Term Sheet shall be governed in all respects by the laws of the State of v_field_governing_law_state."
+This Term Sheet shall be governed in all respects by the laws of the State of v_field_governing_law_state.

 ## Offering Terms

 ### Closing Date

-As soon as practicable following the Company’s acceptance of this Term Sheet and satisfaction of the Conditions to Closing (the “Closing”). v_field_subsequent_closing_applicability Amounts not sold at the initial closing may be sold for a period of 6 months following the initial closing.
+As soon as practicable following the Company’s acceptance of this Term Sheet and satisfaction of the Conditions to Closing (the “Closing”). v_field_subsequent_closing_applicability Amounts not sold at the initial closing may be sold for a period of v_field_subsequent_closing_long_stop_months months following the initial closing.

 ### Investors

 v_field_investor_hashes

-v_field_other_mutual_investors as well other investors mutually agreed upon by Investors and the Company
+v_field_other_mutual_investors_applicability as well other investors mutually agreed upon by Investors and the Company

 ### Amount Raised